-The project file is located at C:\WDC\GettingStarted\ASM\.
+Extract the zip into the C:\WDC\MyMENSCH\GettingStarted\ASM\ folder.
 This project has a batch file that will assemble and link the project.
-It will also launch WDCDB Debugger.
+It will also call the uploader.

-It should be the same as below if everything ran correctly.
-The emc_uploader_term.exe is the EMC Uploader program that loads your program into FLASH or RAM.
+Your command prompt should be similar to below if everything ran correctly.
+The wdc_uploader_term.exe is the Uploader program that loads your program into FLASH or RAM.
 In this example, the -m write -k option is used to store the program in FLASH.
 The -x option will execute the code after loading, and the -v option is for verbose, which will give you more details such as a memory dump of what was written.
-If you run emc_uploader_term.exe -h, you will see all of the options for the program.
+If you run wdc_uploader_term.exe -h, you will see all of the options for the program.

 Since we used the -x option to eXecute the code, the program runs after loading.
 This is a simple program that sets the lights to a certain value ($AA).
 Therefore, LEDs 7, 5, 3, and 1 will be lit.
 You can change the code to make the LEDs change differently.